wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn 2015**,our annual platform for North West dancers + dance-makers, is calling for proposals.
-Taking place on Friday 27 + Saturday 28 March 2015 at Contact, Manchester, it is a hÅb, Contact, Dance Manchester co-production and a greenroom legacy project.
+**Turn 2015**, our annual platform for North West dancers + dance-makers, is calling for proposals.
+Taking place on **Friday 27 + Saturday 28 March 2015** at Contact, Manchester, Turn 2015 is a hÅb, Contact, Dance Manchester co-production and a greenroom legacy project.

 North West dancers and dance-makers (aged 18+) are invited to submit proposals of short pieces of work, works in progress or extracts of longer works for inclusion in this annual event.
 To get a feel for it, have a look at the  [2014 programme](/archive/2014-turn) and [gallery](/galleries/2014-turn).

 **Closing Deadline: 5pm, Friday 9 January 2015.**

-Turn:
+**Turn:**
 An open submission dance platform for North West* dancers and dance-makers:
 ● short finished pieces;
 ● excerpts;